 Note: I may earn money or products from the companies, products, or links mentioned in this post.

 I have been wanting to write this post for a very long time.
-My daughter who is two years old has been in the hospital nine times (that’s the inpatient number, that doesn’t include the many emergency room visits) and many of these hospitals have been all over the country.
+My daughter who is two years old has been inpatient at the hospital nine times and this doesn’t include ER visits!

 Many of these I did not know until we were told or until we figured it out ourselves and that’s why I wrote this so that our experiences could help other parents who are also fighting for their kids in the hospital too.